WHERE DO YOUR DONATIONS GO?

 On February 11th, 2020, TGFF was incorporated in the state of Florida.
 On June 17th, 2020, TGFF was recognized as a registered charitable entity, 501(c)(3).

-From the first scribbles in notebooks to each subsequent phase, the TGFF has been funded by the two co-founders, family, and close friends.
+From the first scribbles in notebooks to each subsequent phase, the TGFF has been funded by Whiz and I, family, and close friends.
 All those funds have gone to “infrastructure”, which is largely coffee, a coffee pot, and a couple of whiteboards, and directly developing programs that meet our mission of providing immediate interventional assistance to veterans, and subsequently, the other incredibly important programs.
 Those programs are outlined in OUR WORK and will have more information in the coming weeks.
 We will have these available in the fall and winter of 2020 and include: transitioning back to civilian life, referrals to licensed therapists, substance-abuse programs, counseling groups, mentoring, career counseling, volunteer opportunities, and our much anticipated Veteran Hero Canine Champions!